koxu1996/koxu1996.github.io/Casper-Delegation-Guide.md

 ## Generate keys

 If you do not have a pair of keys already generated, you can create them.
+Create new keys to transfer to and from exchanges with.
+Keep a copy of your keys in a safe place!

 **IMPORTANT:** whatever path you save your keys to, you will need to edit further commands that reference the correct path.